 If the expected GDP growth of the following year is

 1.5 * 10 + 20 = $35

 However, it is important that you understand not all relationships are linear.
-If your data can't be explained by using just a straight line, you might want to try out other regression methods, such as quadratic regression or exponential regression.
+If your data can't be explained by using just a straight line, you might want to try out other regression methods.
+Please visit our quadratic regression calculatorand exponential regression calculator.

 What is residual? – The residual definition